 Hearing loss is a common problem in today’s society.
 In fact, about 20% of Americans say they have some degree of hearing loss.
 Fortunately, today’s technology and knowledge allow audiologists to effectively diagnose and treat most cases of hearing impairment.
 If you or someone you know is experiencing hearing loss, it’s important to understand the common causes and symptoms of hearing impairment or loss as well as treatment options.
-This article is going to provide a brief overview of the two main types of hearing loss.
+This article is going to provide a brief overview of the two main types of hearing loss: conductive vs sensorineural hearing loss.

 Conductive Hearing Loss Cause